toppyy/locationallocation/documentation/week5.md

 ## What have I done?
 * Created a class for testing quality and performance of algorithms.
 * Created a markdown report for automatic reporting of results of quality/performance tests.
+* A class replacing Java's ArrayList (noted in peer review)

 ## Learned?
 * About running performance simulations.